Food

 eliminate having the pup running loose and possible injury to itself.

-Work on teaching simple obedience and
+Work on teaching simple obedience and building the teacher-learner

-building the teacher-learner relationship.
-Puppies need a calm,
+relationship.
+Puppies need a calm, dependable master.

 Chew